 Master copywriter Eugene Schwartz often spent an entire week on the first 50 words of a sales piece — the headline and the opening paragraph.

-Just imagine how disappointed you’d be after crafting a killer headline for your post, only to lose readers with an opening that failed to carry the momentum.
-A great headline mixed with a lame opening is like inviting someone into your house, only to slam the door in their face as they approach.
+A great headline mixed with a weak opening is like inviting someone into your house, only to slam the door in their face as they approach.

-So, here are 5 ways to open your post that will capture the reader’s imagination and pull them deeper into your content.
+So, here are five ways to open your post that will capture the reader’s imagination and pull them deeper into your content.

-Anecdotes are quick stories that can make people laugh or immediately establish the main point of your post.
-A nice quote from a recognizable authority or famous person can also work wonders when holding attention in those crucial opening seconds.
+A relevant quote from a recognizable authority can also work wonders when holding attention in those crucial opening seconds.

-Bonus Tip: The third most important part of your blog post is the closing.
-A great way to close is to tie back into your opening.
+The third most important part of your blog post is the closing.
+A smart way to close is to tie back into your opening.